 How Do I Access My WordPress Widgets?

-(Activate or deactivate widgets using drag and drop)
+(Activate or deactivate widgets using drag-and-drop)

-In a default WordPress installation, your site already comes with a number of pre-installed widgets (e.g. widgets for displaying your pages, links, posts, post categories, adding text, adding RSS feeds, adding tags, adding a search box, etc …) and active widgets.
+By default, your site already comes with several pre-installed widgets (e.g. widgets for displaying your pages, links, posts, post categories, adding text, adding RSS feeds, adding tags, adding a search box, etc …) and active widgets.

-(By default, your site already comes with a number of pre-installed widgets)
+(In a default WordPress installation, your site already comes with a number of pre-installed widgets)

-WordPress Widgets Features: Drag-And-Drop
+Widgets Features: Drag-And-Drop

 (Rearrange widgets using drag-and-drop)

 For example, take a look at the image below.
 In this site, the widgets have already been configured to show the following: